smol-dot/smoldot/README.md

 - `smoldot-full-node` (`/full-node`): A work-in-progress prototype of a full node binary that can connect to Substrate-base chains.
 Doesn't yet support many features that the official client supports.
   - 🐳 <https://github.com/smol-dot/smoldot/pkgs/container/full-node>
+  - Has semi-stable CLI commands that might change occasionally in minor ways.

 # Frequently asked questions